 We know that the formation of the pattern is an interesting phenomenon in building the chart.
 Any pattern it be reversal or continuation will stage a breakout at a particular point in time.

 It is again interesting to know as RSI considers the underlying relative strength of a stock over a specified period of time.
 Such breakout will occur at least 2-3 days in advance in RSI which price will follow in due course.

-The above is the chart of Future consumer where there was a head and shoulder pattern was there in RSI.
+The above is the chart of Future Consumer where there was a head and shoulder pattern was there in RSI.
 At the same time, there was a double top formation at the top and M-top formation in Bollinger bands which rather confirmed our sell signal.
 Soon after the RSI line breached the neckline, there was a good correction in the price.

 3. Advance breakout and breakdown

-Advance breakout implies when the indicator (RSI here) has breached the previous top while the price hasn’t breached the previous top yet.
+An advance breakout implies when the indicator (RSI here) has breached the previous top while the price hasn’t breached the previous top yet.

-The below is the chart of Sanghvi movers, as we closely watch the RSI line, we can see that RSI already breached the previous resistance but the price still hovering below the previous resistance.
+Below is the chart of Sanghvi movers, as we closely watch the RSI line, we can see that RSI already breached the previous resistance but the price still hovering below the previous resistance.

 Soon after the price breakout, the stock witnessed a good rally.